andrejfox/DMailer/Readme.md

 Head over to [https://developers.google.com/oauthplayground](https://developers.google.com/oauthplayground).
 We want to use Gmail API, so we'll put in our scope to authorize the Gmail API.
 Put the `https://mail.google.com` scope inside it.
-After that, select the gear icon on the right and leave everything as it is.Tick the Use your own OAuth credentials checkbox and enter your OAuth 2 client-id and client-secret.Then click Close.
+After that, select the gear icon on the right and leave everything as it is.
+Click the Use your own OAuth credentials checkbox and enter your OAuth 2 client-id and client-secret.
+Then click Close.
 After that, next to the scope, click on Authorize APIs
 ![Authorize APIs](./pictures/image18.png)